Home

 Sandra Cavallo Miller is a retired academic family physician.
 Little fiction has been written about family medicine or women doctors, and she is on a mission to change that.
 When not writing, you might find her hiking with a dog, riding a horse, or sitting under a tree studying her favorite hobby, volcanology.

 Her writings and poems have been published in JAMA's "A Piece of My Mind," Pulse: Voices from the Heart of Medicine, Under the Sun, and Embark, among others.
-She lives in Phoenix, Arizona and is transitioning to Oregon to be near family.
+She spent her medical career in Phoenix, Arizona and now lives in Oregon to be near family.

-Her trilogy about a woman physician at the Grand Canyon Clinic, published by the University of Nevada Press, combines science-based medicine with adventure, geology, and romance.
+Her first novels, a trilogy about a woman physician at the Grand Canyon Clinic, is published by the University of Nevada Press and combines science-based medicine with adventure, geology, and romance.

 Do you want to know what your doctor really thinks?